Article

 As it stands today, a pension remains the financially more appealing retirement investment vehicle for most people, including those remaining in the same tax band, or who drop down a tax band or two, once they draw their pension.

-The Taxation of pensions is based on individual circumstances and may be subject to change in the future.
+The taxation of pensions is based on individual circumstances and may be subject to change in the future.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.